A lightweight package that adds progress bar to vectorized R functions (*apply

 If you are a Windows user, things get a bit more complicated, but not much.
 Check how to work with parallel::parLapply

-to set up a snow type cluster.
-Have a look at the The Road to Progress repository to see a worked example.
+to set up a snow type cluster or use a suitable future backend (see some examples below).
+Have a look at the The Road to Progress repository to see more worked examples.

 There are two ways of adding the pbapply package to another package.